Supreme Court rejects affirmative action, ending use of race as factor in college admissions

 Joined by Justice Elena Kagan and Jackson, Sotomayor said the court's decision "subverts the constitutional guarantee of equal protection by further entrenching racial inequality in education, the very foundation of our democratic government and pluralistic society."

+Though Roberts' majority opinion did not explicitly overturn the court's precedent allowing schools to consider race when making admissions decisions — namely a 2003 case known as Grutter v.
+Bollinger — Thomas wrote in his concurring opinion that the 2003 decision is "for all intents and purposes, overruled," while Sotomayor accused the conservative majority of "overruling decades of precedent."

-The ruling is the latest in which the Supreme Court's conservative majority has upended decades of precedent involving issues that have shaped American life, underscoring the impact that former President Donald Trump's three appointed justices have had on the court.
+The ruling is the latest in which the Supreme Court's conservative majority has upended decades of past decisions involving issues that have shaped American life, underscoring the impact that former President Donald Trump's three appointed justices have had on the court.

 In its last term, the Supreme Court reversed its landmark decision in Roe v.
 Wade, unwinding the constitutional right to an abortion recognized since 1973.
 That ruling amplified concerns that other longstanding precedents were at risk of being jettisoned, including those affirming that race-conscious admissions programs are within constitutional bounds.